kkrizka/mre-coffea-memory/README.md

 Tries to reproduce a memory leak in the coffea framework that I noticed in running over a large dataset.
 The input is a simple TTree (all branches are basic types).
 The memory consumption of the python process is steadily increasing with each iteration of `processor.ProcessorABC.process` until it is fully filled up.

-This MRE tries to reproduce it in four examples.
-It is based on the coffea test sample (`nano_dy.root`), following [instructions from the documentation](https://coffeateam.github.io/coffea/notebooks/nanoevents.html).
-It scales the small `nano_dy.root` into a "large dataset" by looping over it multiple times.

-There are three versions of the code:
+While trying to reproduce this in a simple example, I've noticed that the problem is currelated with a larger number of baskets.

+I've prepared a demonstrative MRE in my GitHub.
+It creates a simple TTree (100M events, 10 or 10k baskets, 3 branches of floats) and then processes it in different ways.

-- `ptest.py` creates a `processor.ProcessorABC` (based on `MyZPeak`) and uses `run_uproot_job`+`iterative_executor`
+- `ptest.py` creates a `processor.ProcessorABC` and uses `run_uproot_job`+`iterative_executor`
 - `ftest.py` calls `NanoEventsFactory.from_root` multiple times
 - `utest.py` uses `uproot.iterate`

 The observations are:
-- utest.py (uproot only, no coffea) memory usage is constant.
-So I don't think this is an uproot issue.
+- `utest.py` is fine.
+So this is not an uproot problem.
-- Both ptest and ftest slowly grow with size.
-The main source of increase is the following.
+- `ftest.py` is fine.
+So everything is cleaned up once a file is closed.
+- `ptest.py` has memory usage slowly increasing (up to 1GiB) at every call to `process`.
+Then it drops.
+According the `tracemalloc`, the following package is responsible for most of it:
 ```
-/home/runner/work/mre-coffea-memory/mre-coffea-memory/.venv/lib/python3.8/site-packages/uproot/_util.py:564: size=5145 KiB (+51.4 KiB), count=75802 (+758), average=70 B
+/home/runner/work/mre-coffea-memory/mre-coffea-memory/.venv/lib/python3.8/site-packages/uproot/source/file.py:67: size=858 MiB, count=30, average=28.6 MiB
 ```

 For my actual application, the tracemalloc shows the following top 10 memory users.
 The compression is slowly growing in each call to `processor.ProcessorABC.process`.